andiweli/hexflow-covers/README.md

 # HEXFlow Covers
 Cover images for HEXFlow.

-This is a collection of cover images for VitaHEX Games' "HEXFlow" launcher, available for Sony PSVITA.
+This is a collection of some simple and tidy cover images for VitaHEX Games' "HEXFlow" launcher, available for Sony PSVITA.
-At the moment it is quite small, but I will extend it in my spare time.
+At the moment the collection is quite small, but I will extend it in my spare time.

 ## What you need?
 https://github.com/VitaHEX-Games/HexFlow-Launcher